-The Project Manager advises promptly the Delivery Contracts Director of any matters which are the subject of significant disagreement with the Contractor on issues of contractual interpretation.
-The Project Manager provides updates to the Delivery Contracts Director for any matters which are the subject of notified Disputes or the subject of managerial discussions.
+The Project Manager advises promptly CRL's Commercial Director of any matters which are the subject of significant disagreement with the Contractor on issues of contractual interpretation and includes them on a register.
+The Project Manager provides updates to CRL's Commercial Director for any matters which are the subject of notified Disputes or the subject of managerial discussions.

-It is important that the Project Manager's Representative is diligent in completing this register at it is the primary means by which the Employer acquires visibility of issues at an early stage.
+It is important that the Project Manager's Representative is diligent in completing and updating this register at it is the primary means by which the Employer acquires visibility of issues at an early stage.
 Without this visibility the Employer will be unable to take a Project wide view of specific issues, initiate commercial discussions on alternate dispute resolution processes or commence preparation for the conduct of proceedings.

-The register need not contain any extensive detail nor any comment or other statements on the strengths or weaknesses of the arguments raised.
+The register need not contain any extensive detail and should not contain any comments or other statements on the strengths or weaknesses of the arguments raised.